 - Monochrome

-Decorating a whole room with the same color of walls and decor can give a unified look in your home.
+Decorating a whole room with the same colour of walls and decor can give a unified look in your home.
 Usually, bright shades of blue and green are preferred for monochromatic themes.
-In this, while you are supposed to have the same color, you can have different undertones or shades if you want.
+In this, while you are supposed to have the same colour, you can have different undertones or shades if you want.

 Test with Paint Samples